FAIRChemistry/chromatopy/docs/supported_formats.md

 ### Calibration data

 - The set of calibration data files should be stored within a single folder.
-- The files need to be named in a alphabetically sortable way to represent the logical order of the data.
+- The files need to be named in an alphabetically sortable way to represent the logical order of the data.
 E.g. naming calibration data by ascending concentration values `abts_001uM.json` `abts_050uM.json` `abts_300uM.json`.
 - For calibration data the corresponding concentration cannot be extracted from the file name.

 ## 🔧 Supported Formats